Close Menu

 “This is a golden opportunity right now based on who’s in government,” Taiclet said, citing “their experience, their willingness to change, the demand that they have for what we do and what our partners in our industry do.”

-For a company that derives 73% of its revenue from the federal government, according to The University of Iowa, and 65% from the Department of Defense alone, those two words — golden opportunity — represent not just optimism, but a business thesis.
+For a company that derives 73% of its revenue from the federal government, as reported by The University of Iowa, and 65% from the Department of Defense alone, those two words — golden opportunity — represent not just optimism, but a business thesis.

 The most significant development from Taiclet’s earnings call wasn’t a contract announcement.
 It was a structural one.